 November is Inflammatory Bowel Disease (IBD) Awareness Month in Canada, also known as Crohn’s & Colitis Awareness Month.
 IBD involves chronic inflammation of all or part of the digestive tract.
 The umbrella term includes two separate disorders that cause inflammation and ulceration of the small and large intestine: ulcerative colitis (UC) and Crohn’s disease (CD).
-IBD can be painful and debilitating and may even lead to life-threatening complications.

 All through November, we will be sharing the most frequently asked questions on IBD from patients.
 Follow along by visiting our social media pages and following #IBDAwarenessMonth!

 - Up to 20 bowel movements a day

 - Have false urges to go to the bathroom

 - Loose stool that contains blood, pus and mucus.

 IBD is a difficult disease to live with when it is flaring because the symptoms It causes can be painful, embarrassing and debilitating.

 If someone you know has Crohn’s disease, they may experience periods of active symptoms (also referred to as a flare) and other times when symptoms are absent (remission).

 When they are in a flare, symptoms of Crohn’s disease can be painful and debilitating.